nrdvana/perl-XS-Tricks/doc/premium-xs-1.md

 ```

 If you want to save a bit of compiled .so file size, you can move the error message
-into the 'get' function, with a flag:
+into the 'from_magic' function, with a flag:

 ```
 #define OR_DIE 1